Hydroxyapatite: Safety concerns

 The European Commission's Scientific Committee on Consumer Safety (SCCS) issued an official opinion in 2021, where it considered whether the nanomaterial hydroxyapatite was safe when used in leave-on and rinse-off dermal and oral cosmetic products, taking into account reasonably foreseeable exposure conditions.
 It stated:

 Having considered the data provided, and other relevant information available in scientific literature, the SCCS cannot conclude on the safety of the hydroxyapatite composed of rod–shaped nanoparticles for use in oral-care cosmetic products at the maximum concentrations and specifications given in this Opinion.
 This is because the available data/information is not sufficient to exclude concerns over the genotoxic potential of HAP-nano.

 The European Commission's Scientific Committee on Consumer Safety (SCCS) reissued an updated opinion in 2023, where it cleared rod-shaped nano hydroxyapatite of concerns regarding genotoxicity, allowing consumer products to contain concentrations of nano hydroxyapatite as high as 10% for toothpastes and 0.465% for mouthwashes.
 However, it warns of needle-shaped nano hydroxyapatite and of inhalation in spray products.
 It stated:

 Based on the data provided, the SCCS considers hydroxyapatite (nano) safe when used at concentrations up to 10% in toothpaste, and up to 0.465% in mouthwash.
 This safety evaluation only applies to the hydroxyapatite (nano) with the following characteristics:

 – composed of rod-shaped particles of which at least 95.8% (in particle number) have an aspect ratio of less than 3, and the remaining 4.2% have an aspect ratio not exceeding 4.9;

 – the particles are not coated or surface modified.

-In July 2025, the Scientific Committee on Consumer Safety (SCCS) adopted its fourth opinion (Submission IV), concluding that nano‑hydroxyapatite is safe at concentrations up to 29.5 % in toothpaste and up to 10 % in mouthwash, under defined particle morphology constraints.
+In July 2025, the Scientific Committee on Consumer Safety (SCCS) adopted its fourth opinion (Submission IV), concluding that nano‑hydroxyapatite is safe at concentrations up to 29.5% in toothpaste and up to 10% in mouthwash, under defined particle morphology constraints.

+Dermal filler

+In 2006, the US Food and Drug Administration approved an injectable dermal filler form of calcium hydroxyapatite (Radiesse) for the correction of moderate-to-severe facial folds, such as nasolabial folds, and for the restoration of volume in cases of HIV-associated facial lipoatrophy.
+The formulation typically consists of synthetic, smooth calcium hydroxyapatite microspheres (20–45 μm in diameter) suspended in a carboxymethylcellulose carrier gel.
+Upon injection in the skin, the gel provides immediate mechanical volumization, while the microspheres function as a scaffold for the endogenous production of collagen, elastin, and proteoglycans.
+This process is reported to lead to increases in skin thickness and structural elasticity.
+Clinical applications include jawline augmentation, hand rejuvenation, and the treatment of midface volume loss.
+Calcium hydroxyapatite is biodegradable, with the microspheres eventually undergoing macrophage-mediated phagocytosis and metabolic clearance over a period of approximately 12 to 30 months.